 This button will re-download configuration.
 This does not reset all parameters to factory default.
-Consult the VFD manual for instructions on how to reset all parameters to factory default.
-After resetting to factory default, make sure to press configure button to download parameters needed for operation of the drive.
+Consult the VFD manual for instruction on how to reset all parameters to factory default.

+After resetting to factory default, make sure to press the Configure button to download parameters needed for operation of the drive.
 Button must be held for 3 seconds.
-Indicators on the button will turn blue once operation is complete.
+Indicators on the button will turn blue after operation is complete.

-11 MOTOR NOMINAL CURRENT (A)
+11. Motor Nominal Current (A)